 Additional stories will feature heroes from Boston, Chicago, San Francisco, and Los Angeles.
 The shorts will be collected together under the banner, "Our Chinatown."

 $5,000 or more - Public screening and q/a with director in attendance + all rewards below.

 $2,500 to $4,999 - One-hour skype session with director + all rewards below.

 $1,000 to $2,499 - Digital download of the film when completed + all rewards below.

-$100 to $999 - Acknowledgement at the end of the film + all rewards below.
+$100 to $999 - Acknowledgement at the end of each short, as well as the collected series + all rewards below.

 $50 to $99 - Acknowledgement on our official website.

 Curtis Chin, Director/Producer/Co-Writer/